 You should be very careful on what information you share.
 Sharing your personal information on the internet or via email opens you up to cyber attack.
 As a company, you should create a policy of what is shared and how it is shared.
 Only share with trusted sources and we sure to use sharing options that can limit the time something is available.
 Many cloud sharing programs such as OneDrive for Business, DropBox Business or CloudSync File Share offer these security sharing options.

 Two-step Authentication Goes a Long Way

 Two-step authentication should be used and becoming more popular as it is an effective method to protecting your passwords.
 Two-step authentication offers two layers of security as it requires your username, password as well as a one-time code such as a code sent to your phone or your fingerprint.
 When possible, you should always use two-factor authentication for your IT services such as your email account.
-Here are two articles to consider for two-step authentication, Set up multi-factor authentication for Office 365 users or How Azure Multi-Factor Authentication works.
+Here are two articles to consider for two-step authentication, Set up multi-factor authentication for Microsoft 365 users or How Azure Multi-Factor Authentication works.